RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 "WHERE pf.price_year IN (2006, 2018) AND (pf.foodstuff_name LIKE '%mléko%' OR pf.foodstuff_name LIKE '%chléb%')"

+Note: because the foodstuff names in the database we use are in Czech language, we have to work with Czech names in the 'WHERE' clause

 These conditions ensure that only records in year 2006 and 2018 are displayed, and at the same time only food categories with 'mléko' or 'chléb' in their name are displayed.

 The nested query is now complete and its execution shows us a table with 4 columns and 4 records: mean prices for 1 kg of bread (chléb) and 1 liter of milk (mléko) in year 2006 and 2018.